ACT - American College Testing

 The Preliminary SAT, also known as the PSAT/NMSQT® (National Merit Scholarship Qualifying Test), is a practice version of the SAT exam.
 You can only take the PSAT once per year, and many students take the test in both 10th and 11th grade.
 If you earn a high score on the PSAT your junior year, you could qualify to receive a National Merit Scholarship—$180 million dollars in merit scholarships are awarded to students each year.
 The PSAT is 2 hours and 45 minutes long and tests your skills in reading, writing, and math.
 Unlike the SAT, the highest score possible on the PSAT is 1520.

-PSAT for 8 - 11 graders will be October 14, 2023.
-Register early!
-Click here to register
+PSAT for 8 - 11 graders will be October 26, 2024.
+Click here to register (October 14 deadline).

 Practice tests